SmartGD: A GAN-Based Graph Drawing Framework for Diverse Aesthetic Goals

-More specifically, the generator will take a graph $G$ as input and generate the corresponding layout $\mathbf{X}_f$.
+{\bf Loss Function.} The generator will take a graph $G$ as input and generate the corresponding layout $\mathbf{X}_f$.
 The discriminator predicts a goodness score $\dis\left(\mathbf{X}|G\right)$ for any input layout $\mathbf{X}$.
-The adversarial loss of conditional RGAN is the following:
+The adversarial loss is defined as the following:

-where $\sigma$ is the sigmoid function.
-In the discriminator loss, $\left( \dis\left(\mathbf{X}_r|G\right) - \dis\left(\mathbf{X}_f|G\right)\right)$ indicates how much the good layout example $\mathbf{X}_r$ is better than the generated layout $\mathbf{X}_f$ in the eyes of discriminator.
+where $\sigma$ is the sigmoid function, $\mathbb{P}^*(\mathbf{X}|G)$ is \minorrevise{the dynamic good layout distribution, and $\mathbf{X}_r^*$ denotes the current good layout examples.} In the discriminator loss, $(\dis\left(\mathbf{X}_r|G\right) - \dis\left(\mathbf{X}_f|G\right))$ indicates how much the good layout example $\mathbf{X}_r$ is better than the generated layout $\mathbf{X}_f$ in \minorrevise{the eyes of the discriminator}.
 Thus, the discriminator will be trained to maximize the log probability that the good layout example is better than the generated layout in the belief of the discriminator.
-Similarly, the generator will be trained to maximize the log probability that the generated layout $\mathbf{X}_f$ is better than the good layout example $\mathbf{X}_r$ in the belief of discriminator.
+Similarly, the generator will be trained to maximize the log probability that the generated layout $\mathbf{X}_f$ is better than the good layout example $\mathbf{X}_r$ in \minorrevise{the belief of the discriminator}.

-Once the conditional RGAN is trained, the $\Phi_{\mathrm{gen}}$ encodes the learned generative layout distribution conditioned on the graph $\mathbb{Q}(X|G)$.
-It has been mathematically proved that $\mathbb{Q}(X|G)$ can well approximate the good layout distribution $\mathbb{P}(X|G)$ such that the generated layouts $\mathbf{X}_f$ sampled from the generative distribution $\mathbb{Q}(X|G)$ is drawn in a similar aesthetic style as the good layouts collection \cite{sgan}.